mvolkmann/blog/src/python/jupyter.md

 Other document formats that are supported include
 CSV, HTML, JSON, Jupyter Notebooks, PDF, and Latex.

+CSV parsing is highly performant and a table view is lazily rendered, enabling processing of very large CSV files.
-For CSV files, the delimiter can be changed to comma, semicolon, tab, pipe, or hash.
+The delimiter can be changed to comma, semicolon, tab, pipe, or hash.

 ## Text Editor